Hello, lovely ladies. I have a luxurious treat for you today.

 Even if you don’t have any previous experience, you can still be a babysitter.
-Be good to your employers and they’ll keep calling you back.
+Be kind to your employers, and they’ll keep calling you back.

 Side hustles for the win!

 9. Blogging: Love to write?
-Wanna make some extra money while sharing your opinion?
+Do you want to make some extra money while sharing your opinion?
 Start a blog and sell some ads!
 Sell your ad space to trusted names in your industry and dance your way to the bank.
 You might need to do some research for this one, so spend a little time to do it right.

 10. Bookkeeping/accounting: Do you love numbers?

 It is the side hustle for you!
 A ton of business owners would instead outsource their finances, so let your circle know you’re open for business and make it happen.

 Please stay in integrity to keep your rep spotless!

 11. Brand ambassador: Got a brand you can’t stop raving?
 Why not make money with it?